The Variants dialog

 Click the radio button in another column to use that column to determine sample colors; click a radio button that is already selected to clear its selection and return to the default view.

-You can also assign a unique color to an individual sample.
-To do so, right-click the sample's row in the main table, then select Select custom color:
+You can also assign a unique color to an individual sample (or to several selected samples at once).
+To do so, click the color swatch next to the sample:

 The Preview panel and variant display options

-The Preview panel displays a graphical view of the currently selected samples on the currently selected map; this view can be customized in the Track settings panel, as described below.
-These samples will be ordered according to their position in the main Selected samples table.
+The Preview panel displays a graphical view of the currently selected samples on the currently selected map; this view can be customized in the Display options panel, as described below.
+The samples will be ordered according to their position in the main Displayed samples table.

 By default, the variants for each sample are shown as a chart that consists of three lines: